microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-04.md

 [< Previous Challenge](./Challenge-03.md) - **[Home](../README.md)**

 ## Pre-requisites
-To complete this challenge you will using the Pizza Application or your AKS application
+To complete this challenge you will use the Pizza Application or your AKS application

 ## Introduction
-You will need to have an indepth understanding of DevOps and your CI/CD tool of choice.
+You will need to have an in depth understanding of DevOps and your CI/CD tool of choice.

 This is where the rubber meets the road.
 You will take what you have learned from the previous challenges and apply the knowledge here.